berkgonencc/berkgonencc/README.md

 - 🤝 I'm a software engineer with a strong interest in backend development.
 - 🔭 I’m currently working on a Web App Project.
-- 🌱 I’m currently learning blockchain.
+- 🌱 I’m currently learning PyTorch.
 - 💬 Add me on [LinkedIn](https://www.linkedin.com/in/berkgonenc/)

 ## 🛠️ Skills